SG Lewis: 2017–2019: Dusk, Dark and Dawn

-In 2019, he released the first single, entitled "Blue", from the third and supposedly last phase of his debut album Dawn.
+In 2019, Lewis released the first single, entitled "Blue", from the third and supposedly last phase of his debut album Dawn.
 The second single from Dawn, entitled "Throwaway", was released as the second collaborative track between Lewis and Clairo, after "Better".
-Lewis said about the song, "Clairo is one of my favourite artists to work with, and a good friend of mine" says SG: “Throwaway was written in LA one evening – we were both super tired and had some shit going on in our respective personal lives.
+Lewis said about the song, "Clairo is one of my favourite artists to work with, and a good friend of mine...Throwaway was written in LA one evening–we were both super tired and had some s_ going on in our respective personal lives.
 We sat and talked for ages, and after that Throwaway flowed out in no time at all.
-Clairo is such a special artist and an incredible songwriter, and I’m super proud of this song."
+Clairo is such a special artist and an incredible songwriter, and I'm super proud of this song."

-Later on in the year, he made his second appearance at Coachella in April, where he performed alongside AlunaGeorge and Col3trane, among others.
-He also teased an unreleased track with Australian singer Ruel, which was announced to be the third track from Dawn.
-It was later revealed to be called "Flames" and was released on 10 May 2019.
+Later in 2019, he made his second appearance at Coachella in April, where he performed alongside AlunaGeorge and Col3trane, among others.
+He also teased an unreleased track with Australian singer Ruel, which was announced as the third track from Dawn.
+It was later revealed that it would be called "Flames" and then released on 10 May 2019.
 Lewis said about the song, "I was put onto Ruel's music about 18th months ago, and watching his growth since then has been amazing.
 He's got such soul to his voice for someone of his age, it's crazy.
 "Flames" is the final preview of Dawn before the whole thing drops, and I can't wait to share the whole thing."
-He also announced that he was to perform in Dreamland Margate in June of this year and also at Printworks in London on 1 February 2020, making it his biggest headline show to date.
+He announced that he would perform at Dreamland Margate in Kent, England in June of 2019 and at Printworks in London on 1 February 2020, making it his biggest headline show to date.

+2020-2023: Times and AudioLust & HigherLove

 Lewis' debut album, Times, was released on 19 February 2021.
+In the fall of 2021, he embarked on a North American tour to promote his upcoming album.
+His second album AudioLust & HigherLove was released on January 27, 2023.
+He performed at the 22nd Coachella Valley Music and Arts Festival in Indio, California in April 2023.
+He launched his own record label, Forever Days Recordings on February 21, 2024 with the goal of creating a space to release "music strictly for the dance floor".

+2024-present: Heat and Anemoia

+In 2024, Lewis released a collaborative extended play with swedish singer and songwriter Tove Lo, titled Heat.
+In 2025, he released his third studio album Anemoia on September 5.
+Lewis is set to embark on an upcoming tour titled, Anemoia Live Tour to promote the record.